10 Most Common Lawn Diseases In Georgia

 How To Identify:

-Large patch affects warm-season turfgrass and brown patch affects cool-season types, making large patch the more common of the two in Georgia.
-Large patch is caused by the same fungus as brown patch, but there are some key differences in appearance between the two.
+Large patch affects warm-season turfgrass and brown spot affects cool-season types, making large patch the more common of the two in Georgia.
+Large patch is caused by the same fungus as brown spot, but there are some key differences in appearance between the two.
 Large patch typically manifests as large, irregularly shaped patches of discolored grass, ranging from a few feet to several yards in diameter.
 The affected grass turns yellowish or bronze in color, often with a reddish tint, before turning tan or brown as the disease progresses.
-Unlike the circular patches of brown patch, large patch patches have less defined edges, with a gradual transition from the diseased to the healthy grass.
+Unlike the circular patches of brown spot, large patch patches have less defined edges, with a gradual transition from the diseased to the healthy grass.
 As one would expect, large patch is known to affect a much bigger area of a lawn, with multiple patches often converging to form giant swaths of affected grass.

 Most Affected Grass Types: